 An interview is now a compulsory part of the selection process, and interviews are generally scheduled in Auckland and Wellington in July or early August each year.
 In addition an open day is held on the last Friday of the July school holidays each year which include a guided tour of the college and the hostel plus an individual interview with a member of senior staff.
 Information about the booking system for interviews can be found here.
-Online bookings for the Open Day, Wellington and Auckland interviews are now closed.
+Online bookings for the Open Day, Wellington and Auckland for the 2016 intake are not yet open.
 If you wish to arrange for an individual booking please contact Maxine Bird directly on 034430495 or on firstname.lastname@example.org.
 Please note the application closing date of Monday 15 August 2016, all interviews need to be completed by this date.

 The boarding fees in 2017 are $17,150, which includes the hostel Sunday outdoor programme but does not include any course related school fees.

 You can contact the MAC Hostel on 03 443 0499